Ticker Modifiers & Research Tickers

 Overview

-Modifiers are used to create synthetic variations of a base ticker without needing a separate data source for each scenario.
+Modifiers create synthetic variations of a base ticker without a separate data source for each scenario.
 For example, you can model questions like "What if SPY had 0.9% annual expenses?" or "What if I applied 2x leverage to VTI?"
 The transforms are applied before the backtest engine runs, so all downstream modeling (e.g. tax calculations) uses the modified returns.

-Expressions are fully compatible with testfol.io.
-You can paste a testfol.io expression into the import bar in the modifier modal, and ArthaPilot will parse it and populate the corresponding fields automatically (with ticker name mapping where needed).
+Paste a testfol.io expression into the import bar in the modifier modal, and ArthaPilot parses it and fills the matching fields automatically (mapping ticker names where needed).

 You configure modifiers per-ticker via the modification icon next to the ticker input.